Introduction to Excise Tax

 Who Pays Excise Tax?

-In the first stage, the excise tax is paid to the government by the manufactures of the excisable goods.
-Later in the second stage, the manufacturers compute the prices of the good and it is set in such a way that the price includes the excise tax components, therefore, the ultimate liability to pay the excise tax lies with the consumer of that goods.
+In the first stage, the excise tax is paid to the government by the manufacturers of the excisable goods.
+Later in the second stage, the manufacturers compute the prices of the goods and it is set in such a way that the price includes the excise tax components, therefore, the ultimate liability to pay the excise tax lies with the consumer of that goods.

 - Excise taxes are very convenient for the manufacturers to pay at the time of manufacture because this can be easily retained from the ultimate consumers at a later stage.

-- In excise taxes, there are also some credit facility available therefore the payer can get the credit of tax in the future.
+- In excise taxes, there are also some credit facilities available, therefore, the payer can get the credit of tax in the future.

 - The collection process of excise taxes is very prompt.
-The shifting of liability can make the tax incidence for the manufacturer a bit easily and hence encourages them to make excisable goods.
+The shifting of liability can make the tax incidence for the manufacturer a bit easier and hence encourages them to make excisable goods.

 - Sometimes collection becomes difficult because there are some incidents where the true definition of manufacturing is not clear therefore it becomes a question mark that who and how this excise tax will be paid off.

-- This tax regime can encourage the manufacturers to quote some extra ordinary price to their goods which is ultimately to be paid by the consumers.
+- This tax regime can encourage the manufacturers to quote some extraordinary price for their goods which is ultimate to be paid by the consumers.